weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

       "moduleConfig": {
         "text2vec-cohere": {
           "model": "embed-multilingual-v3.0", // Defaults to embed-multilingual-v3.0 if not set
-          "truncate": "RIGHT", // Defaults to RIGHT if not set "baseURL": "https://proxy.yourcompanydomain.com"  // Optional.
+          "truncate": "END", // Defaults to END if not set "baseURL": "https://proxy.yourcompanydomain.com"  // Optional.
 Can be overridden by one set in the HTTP header.
         }
       },